+A detailed description of this service appears in the current SUNY Downstate Health Sciences University (HSU) Student Handbook.
 Students who experience academic difficulties are highly encouraged to access the Academic Support Services and Advisement.
 At times, the faculty may refer a student to these services.
-For appointments with an Academic Counselor, please contact Seth Langley (Assistant Vice President for Academic Support Services and Advisement) at seth.langley@downstate.edu or 718-270-7736.
+For appointments with an Academic Counselor, please contact Academic Support Services and Advisement at 718-270-7536.